Early Childhood Early Intervention

 When you’re agency managed, the NDIA manages your plan for you and your registered service providers are paid directly.
 The downside to this option is you have no option to choose between disability providers and mainstream providers who aren’t NDIS registered.

-If you have more questions or would like help getting started on your NDIS journey or preparing for a NDIS Plan meeting, call us on 1300 05 78 78 to ask any questions or sign up to Leap in! plan management today.
+If you have more questions on early childhood intervention or preparing for a NDIS plan meeting, call us on 1300 05 78 78 to ask any questions or sign up to Leap in! plan management today.